-30 procent ruling end and minimising tax consequences
+30 percent ruling end and minimizing tax consequences

 Did your 30% ruling end in 2020 or per January 1st 2021?
-Contact us to check your tax situation and possibilities to minimise tax consequences.
-We can also file your 2020 tax return correctly to prevent a fine from the tax office.
+Contact us to check your tax situation and possibilities to minimize tax consequences.
+We can also file your 2021 tax return correctly to prevent a fine from the tax office.

 Tax on worldwide assets and foreign real estate

-Without the 30% ruling, you will be treated as a full resident tax payer instead of a partial non-domestic taxpayer.
-Consequently you will need to declare your worldwide assets in your Dutch tax return.
-We are happy to file your 2020 tax return and seek ways to optimize your tax situation.
+Without the 30% ruling, you will be treated as a full resident taxpayer instead of a partial non-domestic taxpayer.
+Consequently, you will need to declare your worldwide assets in your Dutch tax return.
+We are happy to file your 2021 tax return and seek ways to optimize your tax situation.
 For example: if your partner is still under the 30% ruling assets may be allocated to your partner.